bjnath/season_of_docs_2020/suggestion.md

 * explanation

 This is the stunning insight of [Daniele Procida](https://documentation.divio.com).
-Attacking each goal with the right focus and perspective makes the job easier.
+Attacking each goal with its formula in mind makes the job easier.
 (And your docs will be better organized, and readers will have an easier time finding what they need.)